Manishthapa2022/Pewlett-Hackard-Analysis/README.md

 ### Results
 ---
-After completing analysis based on the first deliverable, the retiring titles tables was create.
+After completing the analyis, the retiring titles table was created to understand the total numbr of employees that will retire.

-After reviewing the table above, it can be seen that
+* It can be seen that a lot of senior staff that is 25916 Senior Engineers and 24926 Senior Staff will be leaving the organisation.
+* Only 2 managers will retiring which is comparitively negligible as compared to other employees.

+Further analysis was carried out anddonly those employees were selected who were born in year 1965 and currently working with the company.
+The following results were obtaineed:
+* In total there are 1549 eemployees who are have been shortlisted after reviewing the data and carrying out the ncessary analysis [](https://github.com/Manishthapa2022/Pewlett-Hackard-Analysis/blob/main/Data/mentorship_eligibilty.csv).
+*

 ![]()